Patient education: Food allergy treatment and avoidance (Beyond the Basics)

 In the United States, the Food Allergen Labeling and Consumer Protection Act mandates that nutritional labels on food packages clearly identify eight specified food allergy sources (milk, eggs, fish, crustacean shellfish, tree nuts, peanuts, wheat, and soy), although other foods may still appear under multiple names.
 Additionally, for tree nuts, crustacean shellfish, and fish, the specific type (eg, walnut or cashew, shrimp or lobster, tuna or salmon, etc) must be labeled.

 This law applies to all packaged foods manufactured in the United States and also to foods that are imported for sale in the US.
 However, the law does not apply to packaged fresh meat, poultry, or egg products.
-Updates to this law are available online from the Center for Food Safety and Applied Nutrition, a branch of the Food and Drug Administration (www.fda.gov/Food/default.htm).
+Updates to this law are available online from the Center for Food Safety and Applied Nutrition, a branch of the US Food and Drug Administration (www.fda.gov/Food/default.htm).

 Potential allergens other than the eight listed above may still be listed on food labels with unclear names (eg, garlic or sesame may be listed as a spice, natural flavor, or even an artificial flavor).
 If the label is unclear, call the manufacturer to clarify the ingredients.